Sketch Walks

 Accessibility and Safeguarding

-We recognise that not everyone finds it easy to make their way around Leeds city centre, so if you would like to come to one of our Sketch Walks but have concerns that the route may be unsuitable for you, please contact Emma Temple, our Justice Lead, for a conversation.
+We recognise that not everyone finds it easy to make their way around Leeds city centre, so if you would like to come to one of our Sketch Walks but have concerns that the route may be unsuitable for you, please contact Emma Temple, our Justice Practitioner, for a conversation.

 We believe that Safeguarding is at the heart of Sanctuary, and you can read our Safeguarding policy here.
 We do take photos at these events which may be shared in digital spaces and in print, but if you would prefer not to be in these photos, please let a member of our Team know on the day.